 Students with an honours degree or equivalent (including a 4-year advanced degree) in Geography (physical geography specialization) or from a program in the Earth or environmental sciences will be considered.
 The requirement for admission is a minimum GPA of 3.25 in the last 60CH of course work.
 Applicants must be accepted by an advisor prior to submitting an application to enter the program.
 Please review the academic listing found at the following link and communicate directly with those whose research most closely matches that of your own interests.
 The department will not consider applications that have not identified a confirmed program supervisor.

-Complete supplementary regulations of the program can be found and should be consulted HERE (PDF) or on the Faculty of Graduate Studies website.
+Complete supplementary regulations of the program can be found and should be consulted HERE.
 It is the students' responsibility to read and follow these regulations.

 Second Language Reading Requirement: none